SalamHH/SalamHassan-FullstackDeveloperCase-BookingSystem-24-07-2023/README.md

 2. date (varchar(45)) Not NULL
 3. time_range (varchar(45)) Not NULL

-- Update the database configuration in the server/server.js file with your MySQL credentials:
+-  The server also creates a table for use if you do not want your custom DataBase and table.
+Update the database configuration in the server/server.js file with your MySQL credentials:

 ```
 const mysql = require('mysql');

 const connection = mysql.createConnection({
   host: 'localhost',
-  user: 'your-mysql-username',
+  user: 'root',
   password: 'your-mysql-password',
-  database: 'your-database-name',
 });

 ```